nlschn/CoderDojoSaar-Turtle/README.md

 ![img 2](https://raw.githubusercontent.com/nlschn/CoderDojoSaar-Turtle/main/img/fib_color.png "What we also do in the course")

-The project is right now under construction and the full documentation will be added here later.
+The code segments for the tasks, which are on the branch tasks, can be found with [this](https://repl.it/talk/share/CoderDojo-Saar-Turtle-Aufgaben/126336) repl.it repro.